-B. The field-theory approach
+1.2.
+The field-theory approach

-This paper is devoted to a renormalization group study of the freezing transition and of the force-induced denaturation transition of RNA with random pairing energies.
-In [28] Lässig and Wiese (LW) pioneered a field theoretical approach for the freezing transition for this model.
+This paper is devoted to a renormalization-group study of the freezing transition and of the force-induced denaturation transition of RNA with random pairing energies.
+In [31] Lässig and Wiese (LW) pioneered a field-theoretical approach for the freezing transition for this model.
 They proposed a continuum formulation for the perturbative weak-disorder expansion of random RNA.
 Its starting point (the free theory) is the homopolymer model.
 They analyzed the divergences of this expansion at first order in the disorder strength, and they showed their model to be renormalizable at first order in perturbation theory.
-Assuming scaling at the freezing transition, they showed that this transition can be described by an UV stable fixed point at finite disorder strength, and that the coupling (disorder strength) and the length of the RNA strand (number of bases) have to be renormalized at one-loop order.
+Assuming scaling at the freezing transition, they showed that this transition can be described by a UV-stable fixed point at finite disorder strength, and that the coupling (disorder strength) and the length of the RNA strand (number of bases) have to be renormalized at one-loop order.
 This allowed them to calculate the critical exponents (to be described later) for the freezing transition.
-Using a "locking argument" (see below), the scaling exponents for random RNA in the strong disorder phase were estimated, in good agreement with numerics [9, 10, 11, 12, 13].
+Using a 'locking argument' (see below), the scaling exponents for random RNA in the strong-disorder phase were estimated, in good agreement with numerics [11]-[14], [17].

-It is important to understand if this approach defines a consistent theory beyond first order (if possible to all orders), and if the estimates of [28] for the scaling exponents are reliable.
-Indeed the diagrammatics in the LW model is of a new type, although it bears similarities with the diagrammatics of the Edwards model for polymers, i.e. self-avoiding random walks, and self-avoiding polymerized membranes, with non-local interactions.
+It is important to understand if this approach defines a consistent theory beyond first order (if possible to all orders), and if the estimates of [31] for the scaling exponents are reliable.
+Indeed the diagrammatics in the LW model is of a new type, although it bears similarities with the diagrammatics of the Edwards model for polymers, i.e. self-avoiding random walks and self-avoiding polymerized membranes, with non-local interactions.
 It is not at all obvious if the (now standard) field-theoretic renormalization formalism, leading to the renormalization-group picture, is valid for this kind of model.
-It is the purpose of this article to show this, and to present applications of this field-theoretical formalism.
-We shall introduce a formulation of the LW model in terms of interacting random walks in d=3 dimensions, and field-theory tools developed for self-avoiding membranes [29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43].
+It is the purpose of this paper to show this and to present applications of this field-theoretical formalism.
+We shall introduce a formulation of the LW model in terms of interacting random walks in d=3 dimensions, and field-theory tools developed for self-avoiding membranes [32]-[46].
 We show that this model is consistent and renormalizable to all orders of the weak-disorder perturbative expansion, and deduce that the LW model is indeed renormalizable.
-Our formulation is in fact more convenient for explicit calculations than the original LW formulation.
+Our formulation is, in fact, more convenient for explicit calculations than the original LW formulation.
 It allows us to derive new scaling relations between exponents, and to calculate critical exponents at second order.
-A short summary of this approach and its results at second order has already been published [44].
-Our formulation allows also to treat the related problem of the denaturation transition of RNA strands induced by an external pulling force.
-The modelisation of this effect and the principle of the renormalization group calculation has been presented in [45] by the two authors and C. Hagendorf, but the details of the second order calculation are presented for the first time here.
+A short summary of this approach and its results at second order has already been published [47].
+Our formulation allows us also to treat the related problem of the denaturation transition of RNA strands induced by an external pulling force.
+The modelization of this effect and the principle of the renormalization-group calculation has been presented in [48] by the two authors and Hagendorf, but the details of the second-order calculation are presented here for the first time.

-C. Organization of the article
+1.3.
+Organization of the paper

-The article is organized as follows: In section II, we discuss basic properties of RNA molecules and their folding, the equivalent description of these foldings in terms of trees, arch systems, and random-height models in subsection II A. We then present the Lässig-Wiese field theory for RNA folding, firstly for the free theory (no disorder) in subsection II B, and secondly for the interacting theory (with disorder) in subsection II C. The perturbative expansion of the interacting theory, its short-distance (UV) singularities and its renormalization are briefly discussed in subsection II D.
+This paper is organized as follows: in section 2, we discuss basic properties of RNA molecules and their folding, and the equivalent description of these foldings in terms of trees, arch systems and random-height models in section 2.1.
+We then present the Lässig-Wiese field theory for RNA folding, firstly for the free theory (no disorder) in section 2.2 and secondly for the interacting theory (with disorder) in section 2.3.
+The perturbative expansion of the interacting theory, its short-distance (UV) singularities and its renormalization are briefly discussed in section 2.4.